Faieee/final_project/README.md

 ![sex](https://user-images.githubusercontent.com/68654746/198148017-d793c45f-306d-41a4-9923-409c5be9b3d8.jpg)

-:thinking:  We would expect executive and professional work to yield higher income than clerical or service industry occupations.
-Briefly looking at the distribution of occupation and workclass, there are many occupation held but there are significantly more participants working in the private sector than any of the others.
-It would be of interest of ours to see whether occupation or workclass has more revelance to a predicator of income in our machine learning later on.
+:thinking:  **Looking at the distribution of occupations and workclass (sector), the participants mostly came from private sector; however, the occupational categories were generally represented across sectors.**

 ![occupation](https://user-images.githubusercontent.com/68654746/198147513-793ea0b6-4d85-4253-8cae-c6946e5548d2.jpg)
 ![workclass](https://user-images.githubusercontent.com/68654746/198147245-5c5da75e-102f-4bd1-9fe1-8a54da7aeee4.jpg)

-:thinking:  Race may not be relevant as of the date of this dataset as white ethnicity make up the most in this dataset.
-It is also important to be aware that majority of the participants in this survey are native to the U.S.
+:thinking:  **Most participants in this sample were white.**
+- It is also important to be aware that majority of the participants in this survey are native to the U.S.

 ![race](https://user-images.githubusercontent.com/68654746/198147978-ac58caf2-f2aa-4c3d-89a2-058b3310af41.jpg)
 ![native_cntry](https://user-images.githubusercontent.com/68654746/200510085-83d6b0d4-cdb4-4dfe-aa86-9b0dddd5dfc9.jpg)

-:thinking:  Households with children and married participants have the potential to earn higher incomes combined than those who are unmarried or divorced.
-But it is interesting to note from looking at our distribution below, married civilians make up most of our data but married armed forces account for the least.
-In the visual second below, the distribution in relationship status held by participants in this survey vary greatly.
+:thinking:  **The Relationship category is generally redundant to marital status**

 ![image (5)](https://user-images.githubusercontent.com/68654746/198133705-af4e9333-d8fd-432d-8d5f-c962b369b1b4.png)
 ![relationship](https://user-images.githubusercontent.com/68654746/198147622-6482ade6-3172-4f52-b260-f854a51b48b3.jpg)

-:thinking:  Also in our EDA, we produced a correlation matrix using seaborn library to find a fair idea of the correlation strength between different variables.
-From the heatmap below, it appears that education level (in numerical form) demonstrates the highest correlation of all our variables.
+:thinking:  **Also in our EDA, we produced a correlation matrix using seaborn library to find a fair idea of the correlation strength between different variables.
+From the heatmap below, it appears that education level (in numerical form) demonstrates the highest correlation to income level of all our variables.**

 ![correlation](https://user-images.githubusercontent.com/68654746/198148402-3a81615b-e439-44b6-8ab4-6841a715b374.jpg)
 ![correllation_seaborn](https://user-images.githubusercontent.com/68654746/198148454-676a70e3-cadb-49c7-b08b-60c5c387ebd7.jpg)

-### Technologies & Languages used in Data Cleaning & Analysis
-Our analysis and visualizations were completed using Python libraries and VBA.
-We formed a connection string with SQLAlchemy and created a schema in PostgreSQL for our next steps in data analysis process.

 # Database